coaches congratulating athlete

 The Youth Development League have confirmed that they intend to offer competition to secondary age athletes – U14 and U16 (Lower) and U18 and U20 (upper).

-The U11 age-group is currently an optional age-group that many competitions and clubs use to introduce children to adapted age-appropriate athletics.
-The UKA rules for competition do not cater for U11 athletes and there is no requirement to affiliate U11 athletes with the Home Country Athletics Federation.
-An U10 optional affiliation and competition age-group will replace U11s.
+The U11 age-group was an optional age-group that many competitions and clubs used to introduce children to adapted age-appropriate athletics.
+The UKA rules for competition did not cater for U11 athletes and there was no requirement to affiliate U11 athletes with the Home Country Athletics Federation.
+An U10 optional affiliation and competition age-group has replaced U11s.

-As is currently the case, athletes aged in school year 6 and below will continue to access local competition opportunities with an emphasis on personal improvement, building a love of the sport and being part of a team.
-Sportshall Athletics and QuadKids are just two examples of the types of competition for this age group that will continue and in England, we are currently piloting a new competition format for primary aged athletes ready for 2026.
+Athletes aged in school year 6 and below continue to access local competition opportunities with an emphasis on personal improvement, building a love of the sport and being part of a team.
+Sportshall Athletics and funetics Multi-Challenge are just two examples of the types of competition for this age group.

 Which age groups will the YDL and NAL meetings use?

-UK Youth Development League (YDL) meetings have confirmed their age groups for next outdoor track season.
-U14 and U16 athletes will compete in lower age group YDL meetings, while U18 and U20 athletes will compete in upper age group YDL meetings.
+UK Youth Development League (YDL) meetings have confirmed their age groups.
+U14 and U16 athletes compete in lower age group YDL meetings, while U18 and U20 athletes compete in upper age group YDL meetings.

 The National Athletics League (NAL) have also confirmed their age groups for competition, with U18, U20 and Senior athletes set to compete (standards for U18 athletes must be achieved before they are allowed to compete in the NAL).